Bastian-Kuhn/always-backup/README.md

 Evernote
 ========
-You can backup all Notebooks and Notes of an Evernote account All you need is the Evernote python api and a api key.
+You can backup all Notebooks and Notes of an Evernote account All you need is a api key from evernote.

 The Script will connect to Evernote, load all notebooks and notes, checks for new or updated notes, saves it in you local filesystem